 - Organisational conditions and

 - Key tenets that shape and guide the care provided.

-We believe the Lantern Model should be seen as a platform on which to build
+We believe the Lantern Model should be seen as a framework on which to build.

 Find out more about the Lantern Model